mapkon/toy-robot-challenge/README.md

 Please do not put your name in any of the submitted code since this makes it harder for us to review your submission anonymously.

+## IDE Preparation

+- Navigate to the project folder
+- Run `mvn eclipse:eclipse` or your favorite editor command, if supported by maven.

 ## To Run Tests